nitromannitol/2d_pareto_peeling/README.md

 Our implementation also includes a fix to Step 4 of Pelegrin-Fernandez.

 ## Requirements
-This code requires Julia 1.5.0.
-It might work with newer versions but has only been tested for version 1.5.0.
+This code requires Julia 1.5.0-1.7.0.
+It might work with newer versions but has only been tested for versions 1.5.0-1.7.0.
 The external libraries, Plots with backend GRPlots, and LinearAlgebra are also requried.

 ## Usage
 See run_gift_wrapping.jl for sample usage of this code.